a9na/a9na/README.md

 </div>

-*How do i know so many?
+*How do I know so many?
 I've been surrounded by different languages and cultures ever since I was born and I pick them up really quickly.*